PrakharAgrawal031/PrakharAgrawal031/README.md

 Backend & Machine Learning Engineer • Builder of tools, services and stories.

 I work at a startup building backend systems and machine learning solutions.
-I love creating new things and staying consistent by focusing on short, achievable goals — that keeps momentum and helps me ship often.
+I love creating new things and staying consistent by focusing on short, achievable goals, that keeps momentum and helps me ship often.

 ---